-Our contractual obligations as of December 31, 2015 and December 31, 2014, included repurchase agreements and FHLBI advances on certain RMBS, borrowings under the \$25 million Term Loan and the MSR Facility, our subservicing agreement with Freedom Mortgage and our management agreement with our Manager.
+Our contractual obligations as of December 31, 2016 and December 31, 2015 included repurchase agreements, FHLBI advances on certain RMBS (as of December 31, 2015 only), borrowings under the \$25 million Term Loan and the facility from FirstTrust (as of December 31, 2015 only), borrowings under the MSR Financing Facility (as of December 31, 2016 only), our subservicing agreement with Freedom Mortgage and our management agreement with our Manager.
 Pursuant to our management agreement, our Manager is entitled to receive a management fee and the reimbursement of certain expenses.